Greg Orman: Business career

-On December 28, 2015 Combat Brands LLC, the Orman led company, announced it acquired Kansas City-based Fitness First, Inc. Fitness First, a fitness equipment provider, was consolidated into Combat Brands, but operates under the name Fitness First.
+On December 28, 2015, Combat Brands LLC, the Orman-led company, announced it acquired Kansas City-based Fitness First, Inc. Fitness First, a fitness equipment provider, was consolidated into Combat Brands, but operates under the name Fitness First.
 Acquiring Fitness First would help expand Combat's product offerings and grow the company, Orman said in an interview with Kansas City Business Journal.
 Orman extended employment offers to all Fitness First employees.

 In July 2020, according to the Kansas City Business Journal, Orman sold Combat Brands to its employees through an Employee Stock Ownership Plan.
-Instead of selling to a competitor which would have led to layoffs and moving operations out of Lenexa, KS, Orman said the sale "allowed us to ultimately reward the people who had been so instrumental in helping the business be successful.”
-Combat Brands CEO Doug Skeens is also quoted, saying the transfer of ownership to the employees has “boosted morale, employee engagement, and collaboration” and “gives employees financial security.”
+Instead of selling to a competitor which would have led to layoffs and moving operations out of Lenexa, KS, Orman said the sale "allowed us to ultimately reward the people who had been so instrumental in helping the business be successful."
+Combat Brands CEO Doug Skeens is also quoted, as saying the transfer of ownership to the employees has "boosted morale, employee engagement, and collaboration" and "gives employees financial security."
 Skeens referred to it as "the highlight" of his career.

-In June,1997 FRM Associates, of which Greg Orman was a partner, purchased a building that houses The Federal Reserve Bank of Minneapolis.
-The building today is known as "Marquette Plaza."
-According to Business Wire, "The building went under a multi-year renovation and addition which was completed in 2002.
-In 2011, the building re-established its 'iconic status' and became the first downtown Minneapolis building to earn LEED Platinum certification.
-This status, granted by the U.S. Green Building Council (USGBC) is the most prestigious and challenging level of LEED certification to achieve and illustrates the building's transformation and leadership in the greening of downtown."

 He has professional and personal ties to former Goldman Sachs director Rajat Gupta, and served as his designated representative on the board of New Silk Route, a private equity fund, from April 2013 until March 2014.
 When Gupta was convicted of insider trading in 2012, Orman said that "He is a friend of mine, he made a huge mistake, and he's paying the price for it.
 It shocked me like it shocked a lot of people when it came out that he was charged with those things."
-According to news reports, Gupta’s conviction was unrelated to any business affiliation with Orman.
+According to news reports, Gupta's conviction was unrelated to any business affiliation with Orman.

 Political career

 Orman has been unaffiliated with a party since 2010.
-At various times before that he was registered as a Republican and a Democrat.
-After a debate in 2014 Orman stated that, "I've tried both parties, and, like most Kansans, I've been disappointed."
+At various times before that, he was registered as a Republican and a Democrat.
+After a debate in 2014 Orman stated, "I've tried both parties, and, like most Kansans, I've been disappointed."